cianamagtipon/Registration-Activity/README.md

 ## Front-End Registration Activity

-(NOTE THAT BOTH CODE AND README ARE WORKS IN PROGRESS) View, add, and edit student registrations.
+(Note that both the program and the README are works in progress) View, add, and edit student registrations.

 ## Recommended IDE Setup